-For example, a basic electric griddle is just a large, open griddle surface great for making pancakes or grilled cheese sandwiches at once.
+For example, a basic electric griddle is just a large, open griddle surface that's great for making batches of foods like pancakes or grilled cheese sandwiches simultaneously.
 A reversible grill/griddle, however, has both types of cooking surfaces.
 Finally, a contact grill/griddle, sometimes called a panini press, has both upper and lower grill or griddle surfaces for cooking food on both sides at once.

-Choosing a Grill or Griddle
+Choosing Between a Grill and a Griddle

 Choose your cooking surface or appliance based on the available space in your kitchen and the kind of cooking you do most.
 For instance, a stovetop grill or griddle conveniently stores in a drawer or tall cabinet, which can easily be pulled out whenever you need a large surface (like when cooking for a large and hungry group).